bogadrian/gatsby-final/src/posts/a-javascript-storytelling.md

 The next day you are expected to start.

-But that evening they call you to say they are sorry, but they made a mistake.
+But that evening they call you to say taht they are sorry, they made a mistake.

 Someone else got the job, not you!
+It was name swap mistake!

 As compensation you can keep the computer.

-If the computer was a variable initialized in the wrapper function, you, the inner function can still have access to it even though the wrapper function has closed its doors to you!
+If the computer was a variable initialized in the wrapper function - the company, you - the inner function, can still have access to it even though the wrapper function has closed its doors to you!

 #What are Promises in JavaScript?